fixing patio stains without harsh chemicals

 Organic stains

-• Tannin stains: Leaves, acorns, pine needles, and mulch can all release tannins as they decompose.
-These organic compounds seep into porous pavers and create brown or rust-colored blotches.
+• Tannin stains: Leaves, acorns, pine needles, and mulch can release tannins as they break down.
+These often show up as brown or rust-colored blotches.

 Food and drink stains